ibm-cloud-docs/resiliency/dr-bp.md

 ## Always have a plan
 {: #have-a-plan}

 Working through any crisis is stressful and disasters are no different.
 You are likely trying to bring business critical services up and may be under pressure to do so quickly, which could even lead to mistakes.
 In the unlikely event of a disaster, having a well defined, pre-determined plan will help you and your business recover in an orderly and predicatble way, which will help alleviate stress and execute your recovery without mistakes.
-You can read more about creating a disaster recovery plan in the [Planning for Disaster Recovery](bcdr-pitfalls.md) section of this guide.
+You can read more about creating a disaster recovery plan in the [Planning for disaster recovery](/docs/resiliency?topic=resiliency-PlanningforDR) section of this guide.

 ## Work with the business to determine priorites
 {: #work-with-business}